Ellie Kendrick

 Eleanor Lucy V. Kendrick (born 6 June 1990) is an English actress best known for playing Anne Frank in the BBC's 2009 miniseries The Diary of Anne Frank, Ivy Morris in the first series of the 2010 revived Upstairs Downstairs, and Meera Reed in the HBO series Game of Thrones.
 She also voices Taelia Fordragon in World of Warcraft: Battle for Azeroth.

 Early life

 Kendrick was born in London.
-She attended Dulwich College Preparatory School in Cranbrook, Kent, followed by Benenden School, Kent, and spent Hazlitt Youth Theatre, Maidstone; Changeling Theatre, Kent; And the National Youth Theatre.
-In October 2009, she began a BA in English Literature at the University of Cambridge.
+She attended Dulwich Prep Cranbrook in Cranbrook, Kent, followed by Benenden School, Kent, and spent Hazlitt Youth Theatre, Maidstone; Changeling Theatre, Kent; And the National Youth Theatre.
+She graduated from the University of Cambridge with a degree in English Literature.

 Career

 Kendrick has played roles in Waking the Dead (2004), Doctors (2004), In 2 Minds (2004), Prime Suspect: The Final Act (2006), Lewis (2007), and the film An Education, scripted by Nick Hornby and which premièred at the 2009 Sundance Film Festival.

 Kendrick played Anne Frank in the 2009 miniseries The Diary of Anne Frank.
 She said that her approach to playing Frank was to "peel back the layers of idolisation and to think of the characters just as normal people".
 Her performance was praised for "bringing fresh realism to an iconic role".

 In 2009, she made her stage début as Juliet in a Shakespeare's Globe production of Romeo and Juliet.
 In December 2010, she played maid Ivy Morris in BBC One's revival of Upstairs Downstairs.

 In 2011, Kendrick appeared in the BBC Radio 4 production of Life and Fate.
 She also played the character Allison in Being Human in 2012.
 She returned to the role in the ultimate episode of the series "The Last Broadcast" in 2013.

 Between 2013 and 2014, and then 2016 and 2017, she played the recurring guest role of Meera Reed in the season 3 and season 4, and then season 6 and season 7 of the series Game of Thrones.
 In 2013 she returned to the stage in In the Republic of Happiness and The Low Road at the Royal Court Theatre; she appeared as Constance in an episode of Sky1's Chickens.
 Kendrick also played the part of Helen in the final season of Misfits.

 2016 saw Kendrick perform her first lead film role in The Levelling.

 Kendrick's first play, Hole, premiered at the Royal Court Theatre in 2018 under the direction of Helen Goalen and Abbi Greenland.
 The play combines Greek mythology and physics to explore female rage and oppression.
 She wrote the play in 2016 as part of a writing group with the Royal Court.

 In 2020, she had a recurring role in the first season of the political drama Cobra.